READ THIS FIRST!!!

 Few schools, however, advertise their pay package, and recruiting venues usually release participating schools’ benefit information mere hours prior to the event.
 Many an international teaching candidate has dropped a school from their prospect list at the last minute, realizing a dip into savings would be needed just to make ends meet at the particular school.

 Which schools offer international educators the opportunity to live in the style to which we would all like to become accustomed?
 Which schools will keep you just above the poverty level?
-Our Best and Worst of International School Packages Blog is the place to share and compare information on what potential schools realistically have to offer.
+The Best & Worst of International School Packages Blog is the place for International Educators to share and compare information on what potential schools realistically have to offer.